The Carburetor Shop LLC

 Carburetor Selection

 For best results, the very best thing is to do one’s homework BEFORE one purchases anything.
-There are several major criteria in the selection of one’s puchase, but the first criteria is how the unit will be used.
+There are several major criteria in the selection of one’s purchase, but the first criteria is how the unit will be used.
 Consider that 50~60 years ago, dual carb manifolds were sold for RACING!
 Today, while a very small percentage will submit their vehicles to the race track, most are interested in dual carbs for either LOOKS ONLY, or looks with a modest increase in performance.
 These two uses have vastly different requirements in carburetors.

 Typically, the manifold sold in the period would be drilled for two carbs the same size as the original (a 216 Chevrolet would have 2 S. A. E. size 2 carbs, whereas a 235 Chevrolet would be drilled for 2 S.A.E. size 3 carbs).
 By using this arrangement, the user could order a second original carburetor from the dealer to go with original carb on the engine.
 At the same time, the user would install a full-race cam, a magneto ignition, headers, high-compression pistons; all to go with a numerical higher rear-end ratio BECAUSE THE ENGINE WOULD HAVE AT BEST A VERY HIGH IDLE, AND VERY LITTLE LOW END TORQUE.
 This is a good selection for a trailered race car, but a poor selection for the “cruiser” on the street.